Descend or Rewind? Stochastic Gradient Descent Unlearning: Analyses

 \subsection{D2D: Descending with SGD}

-Finally, in this section, we prove that SGD-D2D achieves certified unlearning.
+Finally, we prove that SGD-D2D achieves certified unlearning.
 We first show that during training, the biased SGD iterates $\{\theta_t \}$ converge to a neighborhood of $\theta^{*'}$, the global minimum of $\mathcal{L}_{\mathcal{D}'}$, and we then show that the unbiased SGD iterates $\{ \theta''_t \}$ converge closer to $\theta^{*'}$.
-We note that this differs from the original D2D proof, where Lipschitz \textit{continuity} and strong convexity are combined to show that $\theta^{*'}$ is close to the global minimum of $\mathcal{L}_{\mathcal{D}}$.
-When we exit this highly constrained setting, this property no longer holds.
+We note that this differs from the original D2D proof, where Lipschitz \textit{continuity} and strong convexity are combined to show that $\theta^{*'}$ is close to the global minimum of $\mathcal{L}_{\mathcal{D}}$, a property that does not hold outside of this highly constrained setting.